overcast-software/toolshare_frontend/README.md

 Follow Agile methodology to allow for iterative feedback and improvements.
 Utilize Ember.js best practices and design patterns.
-Use information about the api at api_reference.md or on the web at https://snipe-it.readme.io/reference/api-overview Use the mock api convention in convention.md to
+Use information about the api at api_reference.md
+Use the mock api convention in convention.md to

 ### Deployment Strategy: